Historic walking tour of Amsterdam

 This tour will give you an overview of the historic center of Amsterdam and the famous canal ring.
-Meander through the city as it has existed for almost 400 years and soak up the art and architecture of Amsterdam’s Golden Age in this introductory tour.
+Wander through the old town and soak up the architecture of Amsterdam's Golden Age.

 - Dam Square – This square was once the site of an actual dam that diverted the Amstel River to create the canals of Amsterdam.
 Visible here are the World War II Memorial, the New Church and Koninklijk Palace.